 Benchmarking shade in NSW playgrounds

-The Cancer Institute NSW has pledged to champion the role of trees and shade in preventing skin cancer and is undertaking a project to benchmark shade in NSW playgrounds.
+The Cancer Institute NSW has pledged to champion the role of trees and shade in preventing skin cancer and has completed a project to benchmark shade in NSW playgrounds.

 High sun exposure in the first 10 years of life more than doubles the risk of developing melanoma skin cancer.3

 Our aim is to reduce childhood exposure to the harmful effects of UV radiation as a priority of the NSW Skin Cancer Prevention Strategy.
 It is part of our commitment to help prevent the next generation of adults in NSW from experiencing skin cancer.